pepaaran/mlflx3/README.md

 python 03_lstm_train_leave_vegetation_out.py --group_name="GRA" --n_epochs=150 --patience=20
 python 03_lstm_train_leave_vegetation_out.py --group_name="MF" --n_epochs=150 --patience=20
 ```

+Finally, the analysis and visualization of results are implemented in an
+RMarkdown file in `notebooks/evaluate_outputs.Rmd`.
+This file reads the GPP
+predictions from the `models/preds/` folder and produces a series of plots,
+some of them used for the initial manuscript.
+To knit this report or run the
+code chunks, you can open the file in RStudio and work inside the R Project.

 ### Tips for training the models on a remote server